 This Northeastern University-based alliance, which just started in the fall of 2021, is dedicated to developing the infrastructure needed to support sustainability and scale-up of successful interventions that increase the participation of women and underrepresented minority students in engineering.
 I am the external evaluator of this project along with my partner, Ami Slater.

 The Michigan Louis Stokes Alliance for Minority Participation (MI-LSAMP) is an alliance of six postsecondary institutions in Michigan, University of Michigan, Mott Community College, Michigan State University, Washtenaw Community College, Wayne State University, and Western Michigan University, that work together to enhance educational opportunities in Science, Technology, Engineering, and Mathematics (STEM) for underrepresented minority students.
 Key supports include summer bridge programs and research experiences.
 I started as the evaluator of this project in the fall of 2021, along with my partners Dominique Graham and David Bell.
+Further information about the project evaluation can be found here.

 This consortium, funded by the Office of Special Education Programs within the U.S. Department of Education, is a community dedicated to funding and supporting the next generation of doctoral-level leaders in the education of students with sensory disabilities (blindness and visual impairment, deafness and hardness of hearing, and deafblindness).
 The consortium includes the doctoral students, university faculty from all sensory disability education programs in the country, and a Public Advisory Committee consisting of representatives from national advocacy and support organizations.
 I have been part of the evaluation team since 2016.